AztecProtocol/aztec-packages/docs/docs/dev_docs/getting_started/cli.md

 Once the account is set up, the CLI returns the resulting address, its privacy key, and partial address.
 You can read more about these [here](../../concepts/foundation/accounts/keys.md#addresses-partial-addresses-and-public-keys).

-Save the Address and Private key as environement variables.
+Save the Address and Private key as environment variables.
 We will be using them later.

 ```bash
 export ADDRESS=<Address printed when you run the command>